-The Glass Dune/Ministry of the Environment Building (with Future Systems)
+Umwelt Hamburg: The Glass Dune/Ministry of the Environment Building (with Future Systems)

 "Clarke’s twenty-first century incorporation of antique glass and antique glass techniques manifests an exquisite concern for surface.
 The materials configure the most profound density (no dark is more absorbent than the double layer of the lead H), and the most absent invisibility, but more often are something in between.
-His constant concern to ‘enlarge the possibilities of the medium’ is conspicuous in the expansive swathes conceived for the curve of Future Systems’ The Glass Dune Ministry of Environmental Building, Hamburg (1992), an unlikely location and scale for antique glass.
+His constant concern to ‘enlarge the possibilities of the medium’ is conspicuous in the expansive swathes conceived for the curve of Future Systems’ The Glass Dune/Ministry of Environmental Building, Hamburg (1992), an unlikely location and scale for antique glass.
 Its great undulation is animated by mimicking curves of leading and graceful imperfections in the glass itself.
-Bubbles vary and scatter light illuminating it from within." – Carol Jacobi in her essay ‘Weissnichtwo: Brian Clarke and the Global Sublime’.
+Bubbles vary and scatter light illuminating it from within." – Carol Jacobi in the essay ‘Weissnichtwo: Brian Clarke and the Global Sublime’.